 My biggest issue with Apple Mail is that it doesn’t do anything to drive the concept of email forward.
-It primarily works the same as it did a few years ago.
+It primarily works the same as it did a decade ago.
 It’s only added a few new features like Mail Drop (a feature where you can send large attachments using iCloud), mark up on attachments, and VIP support.

 On the flip side, if you want the traditional Apple experience, you’ll love it, but it’s mostly lagged behind a lot of the other apps concerning new features.
 If you do want to extend Apple Mail further, be sure to check out plugins like Mailbutler and Mail Act-On.
 The downside is that these run locally, so if your Mac is offline, they won’t work.